Leslie-N-Cook/CMake/lecture-03/cmake_lib/srcLib/README.md

 ### CMake build shared library

-Run the following commands from the [srcLib](../srcLib) directoruy to build the shared library.
+Run the following commands from the [srcLib](../srcLib) directory to build the shared library.

 ### Commands